xlucn/cpass/Readme.md

 # cpass: another console UI for pass

 [`pass`](https://www.passwordstore.org/) is the standard unix password manager.
-This program `cpass` is a [urwid](http://urwid.org/) based terminal user interface (TUI) for that password manager with mouse support and vim-like keybindings.
+This program `cpass` is an [urwid](http://urwid.org/) based terminal user interface (TUI) for that password manager with mouse support and vim-like keybindings.

 `cpass` tries to achieve a minimal, clean interface and utilizes vim-like keybinding.
 Also, thanks to the urwid module, mouse is supported very well.